 Itariago no ongaku wo kiku no ga daisuki desu.

-Russian has a different alphabet than ours.
+Russian has an alphabet different from ours.

 (ロシア語には、私たちのアルファベットとは違うアルファベットがあります。